OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:exponential}
 $$

 The exponential model describes a process where spatial correlation decays rapidly with distance, but never truly reaches the sill.
-It is commonly used for phenomena where the correlation drops off quickly and the underlying process is continuous but not differentiable at the origin.[^cressie]
+It is commonly used for phenomena where the correlation drops off quickly and the underlying process is continuous but not differentiable at the origin. {cite:p}`chiles_geostatistics_2012`

 ---